Facebook Hacks Every Startup Should Know

 • Be sure the image speaks to your brand but doesn't overdo it.

-• Don't use too much text and avoid using a low-quality image.
+• Don't use too much text, and avoid using low-quality images.

 19) Complete the "About" section

-As a consumer, there's nothing worse than clicking on an "About" section to learn more about a company only to come up empty.
-On the flip side, it's also a missed opportunity for any company who doesn't take the time to fill this section of its Facebook profile in.
+As a consumer, there's nothing worse than clicking on an "About" section to learn more about a company, only to come up empty.
+Conversely, it's also a missed opportunity for any company that doesn't take the time to fill this section of its Facebook profile.

 • List your website's URL as the first item in your About section.